LennartFr/Red-Hat-OpenShift-WorldTour/Accessing-IBM-Cloud-the-Free-Lite-Account.md

 When you have successfully finished sign up process - you are ready for the next steps.

 Please claim your pre-provisioned cluster, and set up your environment for the labs.

+# Claiming your Red Hat Openshift cluster for this Workshop